 Press Next to see the power of this design for the difference that the engineers hope to detect, at a minimum.
 It is calculated to be 94.5 % probability of seeing a difference (delta) as small as 50 hours.
 This exceeds the rule-of-thumb for power of 80 % at a minimum, thus it can be concluded that the planned design will suffice.

 Click Finish to complete the design specification process.
-Design-Expert now displays the 36 runs (in random order) from the replicated 3x3 factorial design.
+The program now displays the 36 runs (in random order) from the replicated 3x3 factorial design.

 To save time, load the experimental results by clicking Help, Tutorial Data -> Battery Life.

 This is a good time to preserve your work: Select File and Save As.
 Change the file name to Battery.dxpx and Save.